paralleldrive/cuid2/README.md

 ## Trusted by Millions of Apps

 Cuid2 is trusted by millions of apps and attracts ~6.5 million weekly downloads.
+Cuid2 is the gold standard for secure unique id generation.
+If you want to build software that doesn't violate user privacy by leaking creation times, and doesn't compromise user security through id collisions and guessing games, use Cuid2.

 ## Why Cuid2?